pyrogram/pyrogram/docs/source/resources/UpdateHandling.rst

     app.start()
     app.idle()

 Using Filters
 -------------

-For a finer grained control over what kind of messages will be allowed or not, you can use :class:`Filters <pyrogram.Filters>`.
+For a finer grained control over what kind of messages will be allowed or not in your callback functions, you can use :class:`Filters <pyrogram.Filters>`.
 The next example will show you how to handler only messages containing an :obj:`Audio <pyrogram.api.types.pyrogram.Audio>` object:

 .. code-block:: python

     from pyrogram import Filters

     @app.on_message(Filters.audio)
     def my_handler(client, message):